President Trump & VP Mike Pence Speak At NRA Meeting: ‘We Will End Evil & Protect Liberties At The Same Time’

 As previously reported by the Inquisitr, President Trump and Vice President Mike Pence made a last-minute decision to address the crowd at this year’s National Rifle Association (NRA) meeting.
 As expected, there was a record crowd in attendance at today’s NRA meeting.
 Numerous individuals made an impromptu trip to Dallas, Texas to listen to the President and Vice President speak.

+NBC showed the NRA meeting on Livestream.
 As Vice President Mike Pence stepped up to the podium, the crowd roared in support.
 Pence introduced himself as a “Christian, conservative, and Republican, in that order.”
 He is also a card-carrying member of the National Rifle Association.

 Pence went on to announce that with Donald Trump at his side, the American people have two friends in the White House; Friends who stand without apology for the second amendment right to bear arms.
 He further stated that the second amendment is a “right that will not be infringed.”